aureliuszi/pacwiki/educationalDocs/academic/reportTemplate.md

-*it is recommended to view this document as a word doc [here](https://github.com/aureliuszi/pacwiki/blob/master/educationalDocs/academic/REPORT%20TEMPLATE.docx)*
+*It is recommended to view this document as a word doc [here](https://github.com/aureliuszi/pacwiki/blob/master/educationalDocs/academic/REPORT%20TEMPLATE.docx)*

 # **NAME OF EXPERIMENT**